HLR/HetSaul/saul-examples/README.md

 ### Classifiers
 Here are the basic types essential for using classifiers.

-  -`Label`: The "category" of the one object.
+  - `Label`: The "category" of the one object.
 For example, in a classification task, the category of one text  document can be related to its topic, e.g. Sport, politics, etc.
-  -`Features`: A set of properties of object that is used for the classifiers to be trained based on those, for example the set of words that occur in a document can be used as feature s of that document (Bag of words).
+  - `Features`: A set of properties of object that is used for the classifiers to be trained based on those, for example the set of words that occur in a document can be used as feature s of that document (Bag of words).
-  -`Parameters`: Variables used to fine tune the classifier.
+  - `Parameters`: Variables used to fine tune the classifier.
 It differs from one type of classification method to another.

 A classifier can be defined in the following way: